attakei/sphinx-revealjs/demo/revealjs4/index.rst

     <section>
       <aside class="notes">
-        Content outputs into "aside" element, and you can see as speaker-notes.
+        Content outputs into <aside> element, and you can see as speaker-notes.
       </aside>
     </section>